-Template matching aims to find parts in an image which match a given template from the first image.
+Template matching aims to find parts in a destination image which match a given template from a source image.
 For the purposes of motion estimation, it is simple and convenient for this template to be a square block of pixels in the source image which are searched for in the second image.
+This process is known as block matching and is a subset of the more general technique of template matching.